International Law

 Assessment methods and Criteria

-The final exam is an oral exam.
+The exam consists of a written test (multiple-choice questions and open-ended questions).
 The purpose is to appraise students': a) knowledge and critical understanding of the topics covered during classes and included in the programme of the course; b) capacity of applying the tools of public international law to investigate inter-State relations.
 Particular attention is given to the proper use of legal lexicon.

 L-Z